I take great pleasure in submitting a message of warm felicitations from myself, staff and students of the Nungua Senior High School.

 GUIDANCE AND COUNSELING: This unit has a trained professional as its head and has a continued advocacy on the conduct of students especially during examinations, good study habits and time management.
 Other activities undertaken by the unit includes the following:

-The school also has a large piece of land located in Batsonaa in the Nungua Municipality but which is heavily encroached.
-The Board of Governors and management is in collaboration with the Krowor Municipal Assembly to reclaim portions of that land for expansion.
+The school also has a large piece of land located at Batsonaa in the Nungua Municipality but which has been heavily encroached upon.
+The Board of Governors and Management are in collaboration with the Krowor Municipal Assembly to reclaim portions of that land for expansion.

 DISCIPLINE: The school considers discipline as the hallmark of success hence our continuous insistence on enforcing it to the letter.
 Discipline in the school has improved considerably.
 Lateness, absenteeism and improper dressing have also reduced considerably.
-The use of mobile phones by students in school is not allowed.
 Management has received the full support of parents and guardians because instilling discipline in our students requires the collaborative efforts of the home, school and society.

 SPORTS: Our sports calendar starts with the inter-houses sports competition culminating in the selection and participation of our students in the Greater Accra Schools and Sports Association (GASSA) Zone Two Games.
 The school participates in all the disciplines, namely football, handball, volleyball, badminton and table tennis.
-Nungua Senior High School is currently the zonal champions in football, both male and female.
+Nungua Senior High School is currently the Zonal champions in both male and female football.

 CONCLUSION: From the foregoing it is clear that we have come a long way.
 Our toils have however not been in vain.
 This required hard work, integrity, discipline and team work; our Core Values.
-We have enjoyed a good measure of these also from all our stakeholders especially the Old Students Association (NOSA), The Ghana Education Service, Traditional Authorities, The Krowor Municipal Assembly and to a large extent, the PTA and Board of Governors.
+We have enjoyed a good measure of these also from all our stakeholders especially the Board of Governors, the Old Students Association (NOSA), the Ghana Education Service, Traditional Authorities, The Krowor Municipal Assembly and to a large extent, the Parent Association.

-We wish to assure that we intend to jealously guard our successes in order to promote the school’s core business of maintaining the highest academic standards as well as improve the school atmosphere.
+We wish to assure you that we intend to carefully guard our successes in order to promote the school’s core business of maintaining the highest academic standards as well as improve the school atmosphere.

 May the Good Lord continue to shower us with abundant grace and mercy.